hamfree/THYMELEAF-DOCS/docs/tutorials/3.1/usingthymeleaf.md

-13.5 Natural JavaScript and CSS templates
+13.5 Plantillas naturales de JavaScript y CSS
 -----------------------------------------

 As seen in the previous chapter, JavaScript and CSS inlining offer the